Kiyoshika/CMake/README.md

 # C Matrix
 This is a simple matrix / linear algebra library I'm writing in pure C for my own learning experience.
 This is far from optimal to use in speed-critical settings as some of these implementations are pretty naive (e.g., matrix multiplication)

+This includes `Matrix.h` and `Vector.h`.
+Keep in mind the `Vector` implementation is statically-sized and not your typical "dynamic" vector.

 # Structure
 This is a wrapper around a `float*` where offsets are computed to "mimic" a 2D array.